jeremieboudreault/jeremieboudreault.github.io/_pages/about.md

 News 🆕
 ----------

-* Our paper and heat- and cold-related mortality during the COVID-19 pandemic was published in [*Environmental Research: Health*](https://doi.org/10.1088/2752-5309/ae714d)
+* Our paper on [heat- and cold-related mortality during the COVID-19 pandemic](https://doi.org/10.1088/2752-5309/ae714d) was published in *Environmental Research: Health*
-* Our paper on extreme temperature and mortality in US prisons was published in [*Epidemiology*](https://doi.org/10.1097/EDE.0000000000002007)
+* Our paper on [extreme temperature and mortality in US federal prisons](https://doi.org/10.1097/EDE.0000000000002007) was published in *Epidemiology*
-* I received both CIHR and FRQ-S scholarships for my postdoctoral project
+* I received both CIHR and FRQ-S scholarships for my postdoctoral fellowship at [McGill](https://www.mcgill.ca/climatehealth/)
-* I recently joined the [McGill Centre for Climate Change and Health](https://www.mcgill.ca/climatehealth/) as a postdoctoral researcher

 Hiring 🚨
 ----------